Agents of the Four Seasons: Synopsis

-General description
+Introduction

-Each country has its own version of the origin of the world, however each of them agrees on the nature of seasons, day and night.
+Each country has its own vision on how the world originated, however each one agrees on the nature of the seasons, the day and the night.

-The seasons are brought by the Agents, humans entrusted with this task by the Four Seasons (deities), through rituals of song and dance, while day and night are induced by arrows shot into the sky by the Archers of Dawn and Twilight, powers that have been passed down for generations over the millennia.
+The seasons are given by the Agents through rituals of song and dance, while the day and the night are brought about by the arrows shot into the sky by the Archers of Dawn and Twilight.